-I completed my undergraduate degree in neuroscience with an additional honours year focusing on engineering high-throughput rapid acquisition systems for capture and automated analysis of connectomic systems.
-I subsequently undertook a Doctor of Medicine (MD) with rotations at the University of California, the University of Oxford and the Charité in Berlin.
-At present, I am a Clarendon Scholar at The Queen's College and a recipient of the Alan Turing Institute's Enrichment Scheme.
+My academic background includes an undergraduate degree in neuroscience, with an honours year focused on engineering rapid acquisition systems for connectomic analysis.
+I pursued a Doctor of Medicine (MD), with rotations at the University of California, Oxford, and Charité in Berlin.
+My DPhil at The Queen's College, Oxford, was supported by the Clarendon Scholarship and the Alan Turing Institute's Enrichment Scheme.

 We welcome engagement from those interested in computer science, artificial intelligence, data science, medicine, and global health.
 Our team offers various projects and is open to inquiries from prospective collaborators.

 Placental capillary pericytes release excess extracellular vesicles under hypoxic conditions inducing a pro-angiogenic profile in term pregnancy.

 Kandzija N. et al, (2023), Biochem Biophys Res Commun, 651, 20 - 29

 Development and validation of a diagnostic aid for convulsive epilepsy in sub-Saharan Africa: a retrospective case-control study

 Jones GD. et al, (2023), The Lancet Digital Health, 5, e185 - e193

 Jones GD. et al, (2022), Maternal-Fetal Medicine, 4, 130 - 140

 An Investigation of Levetiracetam in Alzheimer’s Disease (ILiAD): a double-blind, placebo-controlled, randomised crossover proof of concept study

 An Investigation of Levetiracetam in Alzheimer’s Disease (ILiAD): A Double-Blind, Placebo Controlled, Randomised Cross Over Proof of Concept Study